PAINT: Parallel-in-time Neural Twins for Dynamical System Reconstruction: Experiments

 \subsection{Results}

-\paragraph{Quantitative results.} The quantitative results are reported in Table \ref{tab:results}.
+The quantitative results are reported in Table \ref{tab:results}.
 FlowPAINT outperforms the autoregressive UNet across all metrics, probe constellations and Reynolds numbers in the test set.
-We conclude that FlowPAINT is more physically coherent than the probe-conditioned autoregressive baseline.
-Further results and analyses can be found in Appendix \ref{app:results}.
+Further results and ablations can be found in Appendix \ref{app:results} and Table~\ref{tab:results_appendix}.

 \paragraph{Recovery of the physical flow characteristics.} We observe the models ability to reconstruct physical plausible states from different constellations of probe points (see Figures \ref{fig:Re2100_vertical} and \ref{fig:Re2100vertical_physics}).
-The model's ability to reproduce the correct physical statistics seems to depend directly on the number and position of the sample points (as can be seen when comparing Figure \ref{fig:Re2100_vertical} with Figures \ref{fig:Re2100grid_physicsA}, \ref{fig:Re1100grid_physicsA} and \ref{fig:Re1100vertical_physicsA} ).
+The model's ability to reproduce the correct physical statistics seems to depend directly on the number and position of the sample points (as can be seen when comparing Figure \ref{fig:Re2100_vertical} with Figures \ref{fig:Re2100grid_physicsA}, \ref{fig:Re1100grid_physicsA} and \ref{fig:Re1100vertical_physicsA}).

-\paragraph{Parallel-in-time model maintains stable error, while autoregressive baseline drifts.} The autoregressive approach exhibits a drift in MSE when rolled out (compare Figures \ref{fig:snapshots_comparison_paint_autoreg}, \ref{fig:MSE_Re2100vertical}, \ref{fig:MSE_Re2100grid},\ref{fig:MSE_Re1100grid} and \ref{fig:MSE_Re1100vertical}).
+\paragraph{FlowPAINT models maintain stable error, while autoregressive UNet drifts.} The autoregressive approach exhibits a drift in MSE when rolled out (compare Figures \ref{fig:snapshots_comparison_paint_autoreg}, \ref{fig:Re2100_MSE_over_time} and \ref{fig:Re1100_MSE_over_time}).
 Notably, Figure \ref{fig:snapshots_comparison_paint_autoreg} depicts a degradation of the autoregressive model's state over time, which has been analyzed in prior work \citep{kohl2023benchmarkingARDiff}.
 Importantly, the autoregressive model benefits from a known, correct initial state, which is often unknown in practice.

-\paragraph{Sampling a sequence vs. a single state.} PAINT can be used in two variants.
-The first samples a connected sequence, usually $\bm{x}_{[t-h,t]} \sim p(\bm{x}_{[t-h,t])} \mid \bm{m}_{[t-h,t]}$ (see Figure \ref{fig:sequence_Re2100}).
-This sequence is smooth over time and can be used by practitioners to interpret results. \\ The second variant samples a single timestep.
-It is used for state estimation in a sliding window fashion by sampling $\bm{x}_t \sim p(\bm{x}_t \mid \bm{m}_{[t-h,t]})$.
-In this case a sampled sequence of consecutive states is not smooth over time.
+\paragraph{Over-reliance on autoregressive state.} By analyzing the gradients of the loss with respect to the model input, one can estimate how predictions depend on different conditioning signals.
+For the autoregressive baseline (Autoreg.
+1/0), the results indicate that the model primarily relies on the autoregressive states while largely ignoring the less-informative measurements (see Figure \ref{fig:tracked_gradients}).
+This provides strong indication of an over-reliance on the autoregressive components.